Sample Syllabus Statement

 Accommodations for Disabilities

-In compliance with the Wheaton College policy and equal access laws, Sally Riconscente, Associate Dean of Disability Services, is available to discuss reasonable accommodations for students with disabilities.
+In compliance with the Wheaton College policy and equal access laws, Abigail Cohen, Assistant Dean for Accessibility and Assistive Technology, is available to discuss reasonable accommodations for students with disabilities.
 Requests for accommodations are to be made at the start of the semester so that timely and appropriate arrangements can be made.

-Students are required to register with the Office of Disability Services (ODS) and follow the Registration Process on the Wheaton Disability website: http://wheatoncollege.edu/disability-services/
+Students are required to register with the Office of Accessibility Services (OAS) and follow the Registration Process on the Wheaton Disability website: http://wheatoncollege.edu/disability-services/

 Rationale for Syllabus Statement